11 Free Things to Do in Decatur, Alabama (and Morgan County)

 With these 11 activities, you’ve seen and learned a lot, and I’ll bet you’ve picked out places you’ll want to revisit.
 Maybe you’ve seen an interesting restaurant, too, in case that sandwich didn’t quite last for the whole day.
 The people of Morgan County will be happy to have you any time.

-This article was written by Connie Pearson of There Goes Connie.
+This article was originally written and published by Connie Pearson of There Goes Connie in 2019.
+It has been updated partially in 2023 by staff.

 Read more from Destination Expert Connie at: